frictionlessdata/schema-collaboration/documentation/User.md

 # schema-collaboration
 ## Introduction
 schema-collaboration is a tool in the form of web platform to help data managers and researchers to collaborate to create Frictionless datapackages.

 In order to use this application some familiarity with Frictionless Datapackages is required.
-You can find information on the [Frictionless website](Frictionless website) or the [Data Package specification](https://specs.frictionlessdata.io/data-package/)
+You can find information on the [Frictionless website](https://frictionlessdata.io/) or the [Data Package specification](https://specs.frictionlessdata.io/data-package/).

-schema-collaboration uses [datacreator-ui](https://github.com/frictionlessdata/datapackage-ui): see the [datacreator-ui demo](https://create.frictionlessdata.io/)
+schema-collaboration uses [datacreator-ui](https://github.com/frictionlessdata/datapackage-ui): see the [datacreator-ui demo](https://create.frictionlessdata.io/).

-It was founded by Frictionless Data Tool Fund.
-There is a [blog with the initial description.](https://frictionlessdata.io/blog/2020/07/16/tool-fund-polar-institute/#meet-carles-pina-estany)
+It was funded by Frictionless Data Tool Fund 2020.
+There is a [blog with the initial description](https://frictionlessdata.io/blog/2020/07/16/tool-fund-polar-institute/#meet-carles-pina-estany).

-## Quick guide to use schema-collaboration
+## Overall steps to use schema-collaboration
-The documentation tries to do a tour on the different parts of the application.
-If anyone would like to explore this by themselves a quick guide:
+The documentation give a detailed steps with screenshots on how to use schema-collaboration.
+The general ideas covered are:
  * Install the application
  * Login as a data manager
  * Create a Datapackage and add the known information (title, authors, etc.)
  * Create a Person
- * Edit the Datapackage and assign a person to the datapackage
+ * Edit the Datapackage and add the created person as a collaborator
- * Send the link to the Datapackage to the collaborator so they can work on it
+ * Send the link to the Datapackage to the collaborators so they can work on it
  * At any time add comments to the datapackage to be seen either by you only or by the collaborators as well

 ## Installation